Douglas-Nkubitu/Frappe-ERPNext-Version-15-in-Ubuntu-24.04-LTS/README.md

     bench get-app erpnext --branch version-15

-   Inncase you have custome app
+   In case you have custome app

     bench get-app {custom-app (Clone using the web URL.)}